 (bright music)

-Visual Description: Truist Securities title and logo appears in the center of the screen in front of a purple background.
+Visual Description: Truist Securities title and logo appear on screen in front of a purple background.

 When it comes to preparing for a capital markets transaction and making your case to potential investors, it’s important to have your company’s finances in order.
 However, it’s equally as important to craft a compelling story that resonates with investors.